 The CEC intends to call a convention of the LPP immediately upon its being organized.
 Such a convention of the LPP can only be for the purpose of liquidating the Communist Party.
 DO NOT BE FOOLED!

 PASS RESOLUTIONS IN YOUR GROUPS AND BRANCHES!

 DEMAND AN EMERGENCY CONVEN-TION OF THE COMMUNIST PARTY OF AMERICA!

 SAVE THE PARTY!

 Edited by Tim Davenport.

-Second Edition, Feb.
-2007 - Refines estimated date of publication, adds pseudonym attributions.
-Published by 1000 Flowers Publishing, Corvallis, OR, 2007. • Free reproduction permitted.
+Published by 1000 Flowers Publishing, Corvallis, OR, 2005. • Free reproduction permitted.